Your free business.com+ membership unlocks exclusive tech deals and advisor support

 3. Customize your notifications.

-• Turn volume down: You can also mute channels so their names don’t appear in bold when there’s unread content.
-In the Notifications menu for that channel, select Mute.
+• Reduce channel notifications: You can mute channels so their names don’t appear in bold when there’s unread activity.
+Right-click the channel, select View channel details, then choose Mute and hide from the notifications dropdown (bell icon).

 4. Use channels effectively.

-“One of its best features is how you can organize conversations into channels based on topics, projects or teams, so instead of scrolling through endless group chats, you can hop into the right channel and find what you need,” Harvey said.
+“One of Slack’s best features is how you can organize conversations into channels based on topics, projects or teams, so instead of scrolling through endless group chats, you can hop into the right channel and find what you need,” Harvey explained.

 5. Collaborate with external partners via Slack Connect.